FinnedScript/hosts/README.md

 ## About
 This repository contains hosts files related blocking and information of various types of services.

-Hosts are updated once a day at 12:00am.
+Hosts are updated once a day at 12:00am EST.

 | Category                    | Location                                                                        |
 |-----------------------------|---------------------------------------------------------------------------------|